yxli2123/LoSparse/README.md

 - `--initial_warmup`: steps that do not prune; fine-tuning only
 - `--final_warmup`: steps that do not decrease the pruning ratio
 - `--beta1`: moving average coefficient of the importance score
+- `--stored_model_path`: only used during distillation; the path for the pruned model that want to be distilled
+- `--teacher_path`: only used during distillation; the path of the teacher model
 ## Plug to your code!

 3 steps to apply our method to your code.
 Make sure you have `import utils` first.